-If received, this one-off tax free payment can be used to help with things such as paying the mortgage, rent, bills, private medical treatment or for any alterations you need to your home, such as wheelchair access.
+This one-off tax-free payment can be used to help with things, such as paying the mortgage, rent, bills, private medical treatment or for any alterations you need to your home, such as wheelchair access.

 Please be aware that life insurance and critical illness cover are not the same thing, although they are sometimes sold together.
 If you’re unsure what your policy covers, please speak to your provider or a wealth management adviser who will be able to help.

 It’s also very important to check which illnesses you will and will not be covered for.
 Typically, illnesses such as stroke, heart attack, certain types and stages of cancer and conditions such as multiple sclerosis are covered.
 Most policies will also include permanent disability as a result of injury or illness.

 Some serious illnesses such as certain cancers and conditions might not be included and it’s also unlikely that your policy will cover any pre-existing health problems.
 If you have several risk factors for a particular condition (such as family history), you might not be covered or if you are, you may have to pay a higher premium.

 Do I need to take out critical illness cover?

 If the unfortunate scenario arises where you’re unable to work because of long-term sickness of disability, state benefits may not be enough to replace your income.

 Therefore, you should seriously consider taking out a policy if you:

 • Do not have sufficient savings to support your family and lifestyle if you were to suddenly lose your income